Nicki Minaj Fuels Future Romance Rumors Amid ‘Shether’ Diss Track Ridicule

 With lyrics including, “Everybody knows you jealous, b–ch, it’s so clear… I’m the iPhone, you the Nokia,” Remy Ma clearly felt the need to respond to the subliminal digs that she already knew were directed at her, consequently leading to the release of the diss track that followed a week later.

-“shETHER” has since peaked at number two on the iTunes top 100 chart, having sold tens of thousands of copies since its initial release on streaming sites such as SoundCloud and YouTube.
+“shETHER” has since peaked at No. 2 on the iTunes top 100 chart, having sold tens of thousands of copies since its initial release on streaming sites such as SoundCloud and YouTube.

 What do you make of Nicki Minaj supposedly getting close to Future?
 Do you think the two will get together and form a relationship in the midst of Nicki’s feud with Remy Ma?